salmadhz/cryptography-Triple-DES/README.md

 - ECB mode (Electronic Codebook) support
 - Toggle between padded or non-padded plaintext
 - Accepts ASCII or Hex formatted keys
-- ood for educational use, cryptographic learning, or integration in small projects
+- Good for educational use, cryptographic learning, or integration in small projects

 ## 📂 Components